Michel Butor: Mobile

 In the career of Michel Butor, Mobile is a decisive turning point.
 The shock produced by its publication made clear that the author was definitely leaving behind the genre of the novel, while paradoxically returning to an aesthetic ideology –Realism– most of his contemporaries discarded as old-fashioned, if not reactionary.
 The book has proved immensely productive in Butor’s work, however, since it can be seen as the laboratory of countless other similar works that continued to explore the stylistic, generic and medial questions raised by the desire to chart new territories in the larger field of literature as a form of representing a world that was becoming increasingly complex and difficult to understand.

 Often quoted in scholarship on the international avant-garde, still in print in France thanks to a paperback reprint, and equally available in English with a prestigious publishing house (Dalkey Archive), Mobile is both very influential and meagerly read.
 It remains an immensely daring and ground-breaking work, which continues to surprise even well-prepared readers.
 At the same time, however, it did not really have an impact on French literature.
-The reasons for the work’s isolation are manifold: the mismatch between Butor’s defense of realism and the anti-realistic stances of the years in which Mobile was released; the difficulty of the work itself, which discourages modernist as well as traditional readers, who all continued to reread with fresh eyes his first novels; the regrettable tendency toward overproduction of the author, who wrote and published so many books, not all of them very original or necessary, that it was no longer possible to see what he was actually looking for; the rugged individualism of Butor, who first refused to take benefit of the New Novel label and then preferred to multiply interart collaborations with artist that did not always seem relevant to literary gatekeepers; and finally the very nuanced and never aggressive tone of his critical and theoretical production –all these elements explain the relative seclusion of Mobile –and to a certain extent that of Butor as well.
+The reasons for the work’s isolation are manifold: the mismatch between Butor’s defense of realism and the anti-realistic stances of the years in which Mobile was released; the difficulty of the work itself, which discourages modernist as well as traditional readers, who all continued to reread with fresh eyes his first novels; the regrettable tendency toward overproduction of the author, who wrote and published so many books, not all of them very original or necessary, that it was no longer possible to see what he was actually looking for; the rugged individualism of Butor, who first refused to take benefit of the New Novel label and then preferred to multiply interart collaborations with artists that did not always seem relevant to literary gatekeepers; and finally the very nuanced and never aggressive tone of his critical and theoretical production –all these elements explain the relative seclusion of Mobile –and to a certain extent that of Butor as well.
 They did not prevent the book, however, from becoming a landmark reference, still capable of inspiring readers and writers more than fifty years after its publication.

 - Barthes, Roland (1981 ). « Littérature et discontinu », in Essais critiques (Paris : Seuil, coll.
 Points), pp. 175-187.